Cravity: 2022: Liberty: In Our Cosmos and New Wave

 On August 5, Cravity announced that they would be releasing their fourth mini-album New Wave in September.
 Ahead of the album's release, the group pre-released their first English digital single, "Boogie Woogie", on August 12.
 On September 27, Cravity released their fourth mini-album "New Wave", featuring the title track "Party Rock".
+On the same day, Cravity held a comeback show to commemorate the release of the album.
+The comeback show was broadcast live online through the global fandom platform Universe, and at the same time, they held a comeback show with fans face-to-face for the first time since their debut.

 On October 4, Cravity received their first music show win for "Party Rock" and second music show win overall on SBS MTV's The Show.
+On October 19, Cravity held the Cravity, The 1st Fan-Con 'Center of Gravity' in Japan.
+The group met with 12,200 fans through multiple performances in Tokyo and Osaka in the span of four days.
+On the same week, Cravity announced an upcoming edition of their fan-con on November 27 in Taiwan.

-On November 6, it was announced that members Serim, Minhee, Hyeongjun, Jungmo, and Seongmin would be participating in the filming of "The Game Caterers X Starship Entertainment", representing Cravity.
+On November 6, it was announced that members Serim, Minhee, Hyeongjun, Jungmo, and Seongmin would be participating in the filming of The Game Caterers X Starship Entertainment, representing Cravity.
+On November 23, Cravity released concept photos along with the news of the release of the 2023 Season's Greetings, "CRVT's Sweets".